FHIR and VNeID: Vietnam's national digital health record

 A plausible integration path is OAuth 2.0 with OpenID Connect, with VNeID acting as the citizen-side Identity Provider.
 The patient logs in to VNeID, receives an access token, and the health integration gateway uses that token to authorize the hospital to push or pull data.
 The pattern mirrors Apple HealthKit and Google Health Records, which is why it dominates conversations in the Vietnamese vendor community.

-Interim recommendation: hospital engineering teams should focus on getting the FHIR layer in shape (VNCorePatient with CCCD, Composition, DocumentReference, IPS Bundle, Consent, AuditEvent, Provenance).
-When the VNeID Health specification is published, you only need to add an OAuth/OIDC adapter — no FHIR redesign required.
+Interim recommendation: hospital engineering teams should implement the published synchronization envelope where applicable and keep the FHIR layer clean (VNCorePatient with CCCD, Composition, DocumentReference, IPS Bundle, Consent, AuditEvent, Provenance).
+When citizen-facing VNeID Health scopes/endpoints become available through official channels, the adapter can be added without redesigning the FHIR model.

 11. Frequently asked questions